B. J. Divan

-Justice Bipinchandra Jivanlal Divan (1919–2012) was an Indian judge.
+Bipinchandra Jivanlal Divan (1919–2012) was an Indian judge.
 He was the Chief Justice of Gujarat and Andhra Pradesh High Courts, and Acting Governor of Andhra Pradesh.

+Life and education

 He was born on 20 August 1919.
-He was educated at Proprietary High School, Ahmedabad, Wilson College and Government Law College, Bombay and University School of Economics and Sociology, Bombay.
+He was educated at Proprietary High School, Ahmedabad, Wilson College and Government Law College, Bombay and University School of Economics and Sociology, Bombay and have degrees of Master of Arts and LLB.

+He was the first 'centurion' (Note: In the context of health and volunteering, a Centurion Donor is a person who has reached the significant milestone of 100 blood donations.
+This term is a mark of honour for long-term commitment to saving lives.) blood donor from Ahmedabad and as well from judiciary.
+His nephew Anil B. Divan was senior advocate in Supreme Court of India and notable constitutional expert.